Tool development using the Tool Maker

 You can integrate your new workflow using the API or the QMENTA frontend.
 If you have the required files for the workflow you can use this tool to integrate it into the QMENTA Platform using the following command from the SDK:

-$ workflow_publisher
+$ workflow-publisher

 This is the user interface to publish the tool.
 Provide the required

-.
+information and click on Publish in QMENTA Platform.
 The tool should be accessible now

 through the frontend.
 You can also create/edit the tool using the